Landscape & Screening

 1. Automatic controllers shall be set to water between 7:00 p.m. and 10:00 a.m. to reduce evaporation.

 2. Irrigation systems shall be designed to avoid runoff, low-head drainage, overspray, or other similar conditions where water flows or drifts onto adjacent property, non-irrigated areas, walks, roadways, or structures.

 3. Irrigation equipment shall comply with the following standards.

 a.
 Low-volume irrigation systems with automatic controllers are required.
-Low-volume irrigation systems include low-volume sprinkler heads, dry emitters, and bubbler emitters.
+Low-volume irrigation systems include low-volume sprinkler heads, drip emitters, and bubbler emitters.

 b.
 Drip, trickle or other low-volume irrigation shall be provided on at least ninety percent (90%) of the landscape areas except for those areas devoted to turf and flat groundcover plants.
 If a licensed landscape architect or landscape contractor verifies that a drip or trickle system is not feasible due to location, the required percentage of drip or trickle irrigation may be reduced by technical decision of staff approving the landscape plan.

 c.
 Integral, under-the-head, or in-line anti-drain valves shall be installed as needed to prevent low-head drainage.